 - 2. Indicate where you want to place the inserted page in the document, and click OK. - 3.
 Select Tools > Tetra4D Converter > Add 3D - 4.
+Indicate where you want to place the 3D annotation by dragging to create a rectangle on the page. - 5.
 In the Select File dialog box, choose the file type from the Files of Type menu.
-Select the supported 3D file you want to open, and then click Select. - 5.
+Select the supported 3D file you want to open, and then click Select. - 6.
 In the Tetra4D Converter Conversion dialog box, select the preset or individual settings that you want to use, and then click OK.